zce/velite/docs/guide/introduction.md

 ### Type-Safe Contents

-Velite validates your contents against a [Zod](https://zod.dev) schema, and generates type inference for TypeScript. so you can use the output data in your application with confidence.
+Velite validates your contents by [Zod](https://zod.dev) schema, and generates type inference for TypeScript. so you can use the output data in your application with confidence.

 ### Full Type inference